 As noted earlier, net position may serve over time as a useful indicator of a government's financial position.
-The Town of Chilmark's assets exceeded liabilities by \$18.4 million at the close of 2017.
+The Town of Chilmark's assets and deferred outflows of resources exceeded liabilities and deferred inflows of resources by \$18.0 million at the close of 2019.

-Net position of \$17.0 million reflects its investment in capital assets (e.g., land, buildings, vehicles); less any related debt used to acquire those assets that are still outstanding.
+Net position of \$17.3 million reflects its investment in capital assets (e.g., land, buildings, vehicles); less any related debt used to acquire those assets that are still outstanding.
 The Town uses these capital assets to provide services to citizens; consequently, these assets are not available for future spending.
 Although the investment in its capital assets is reported net of its related debt, it should be noted that the resources needed to repay this debt must be provided from other sources, since the capital assets themselves cannot be used to liquidate these liabilities.

-An additional portion of the governmental net position, \$1.1 million, represents resources that are subject to external restrictions on how they may be used.
-The remaining balance of unrestricted net position totaled \$315,000, a decrease of \$123,000 from the prior year.
-This was due to better than anticipated budgetary results and principal payments on debt exceeding depreciation expense; offset by increases in both the net pension liability and OPEB.
+An additional portion of the governmental net position, \$1.3 million, represents resources that are subject to external restrictions on how they may be used.
+The remaining balance of unrestricted net position reported a deficit of \$562,000.
+Total net position increased \$107,000 from the prior year.
+This was due to positive performances in the community preservation and nonmajor funds.